 Area of Expertise

-Since joining Providence Law, Asiyah has been involved in a diverse and comprehensive range of matters – extending from complex construction law adjudications and tenancy disputes to actions for the enforcement of foreign judgments in Singapore.
+Asiyah is a specialist dispute resolution lawyer who regularly represents clients in complex, sensitive and high-value commercial arbitration and litigation matters.
+Her practice covers a diverse range of matters – extending from complex construction law adjudications and tenancy disputes to actions for the enforcement multi-billion dollar foreign judgements in Singapore.

 - Corporate and commercial litigation